linkarzu/linkarzu.github.io/_posts/neovim/06-29-markdown-setup-2024.md

 - These are the messages that show up with Folke's [folke/noice.nvim](https://github.com/folke/noice.nvim){:target="\_blank"}
-- You'll see the popup, but a lot of times you will want to see them again
+- You'll see the pop-up, but a lot of times you will want to see them again
 - Use the command `:NoiceHistory`
 - There's a default lazyvim keymap `<leader>snh` (search noice history)
   - Close the window that shows below with `<leader>wd` (window delete)